India: Kolkata rape reawakens rage over threats to women – DW – 08/23/2024

 Is impunity culture making a comeback?

-In the days following the Kolkata incident, reports of high-profile rape convicts like Asaram Bapu and Gurmeet Ram Raheem, who are both self-styled godmen, getting parole were also making the rounds on social media.
+In the days following the Kolkata incident, reports of high-profile rape convicts like Asaram Bapu and Gurmeet Ram Raheem, both of whom are self-styled godmen, getting parole were also making the rounds on social media.

 "The political response to incidents of violence against women has got worse," Krishnan said.

 "Back in 2012, the government at least felt pressured to take action.
-Now, government's indifference has sort of become a norm," she added.
+Now, government indifference has sort of become a norm," she added.

 "There is a sense of political impunity that has set in."